"Shades of Grey" tourism in Seattle, Portland

 About Travel Wise

 Travel Wise is aimed at helping people travel smart, especially independent travelers seeking good value.
-Drawing on her own experiences and readers', Carol Pucci covers everything from the best resources to how to tap into the local culture.
-Her column runs each Sunday in the Travel section.
+The column covers everything from the best resources to how to tap into the local culture.
+It runs each Sunday in the Travel section.